dotnetrdf/dotnetrdf/docs/user_guide/querying_with_sparql.md

 });
 ```

-The [`PullQueryProcessor`](xref:VDS.RDF.Query.Pull.PullQueryProcessor) uses a similar optional constructor argument of type `Action<PullProcessorOptions>` for its configuration, which can be used in the same manner.
+The `VDS.RDF.Query.Pull.PullQueryProcessor` uses a similar optional constructor argument of type `Action<PullProcessorOptions>` for its configuration, which can be used in the same manner.
 To set the default graph for the `PullQueryProcesor` to a specific named graph (or named graphs) or to the union of all graphs, you need to configure the `PullProcessorOptions`.

-Refer to the API documentation of the [`LeviathanQueryOptions`](xref:VDS.RDF.Query.LeviathanQueryOptions) class and the [`PullQueryOptions`](xref:VDS.RDF.Query.Pull.PullQueryOptions) class for a list of the configuration options that can be set in this way.
+Refer to the API documentation of the [`LeviathanQueryOptions`](xref:VDS.RDF.Query.LeviathanQueryOptions) class and the `VDS.RDF.Query.Pull.PullQueryOptions` class for a list of the configuration options that can be set in this way.

 ### Customizing Query Behaviour

 When you use the `ProcessQuery()` overload that takes a `SparqlQuery` object you have the option of setting some properties on it which control its behaviour with regard to execution timeout.
 Since some queries can take a very long time to run it is often sensible to limit how long queries can run for, the `Timeout` property of the `SparqlQuery` allows you to specify the timeout.
-If you wish to get results back even when a timeout occurs then you can set the `PartialResultsOnTimeout` property to ensure you get some results even if a timeout occurs.
+If you wish to get results back, even when a timeout occurs then you can set the `PartialResultsOnTimeout` property to ensure you get some results even if a timeout occurs.

 **However**, there is no guarantee that a query processor implementation will respect these properties.